(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 One popular option is graduating from college in three years to avoid the significant costs of a fourth year.

-According to the College Board, average public in-state tuition runs about $10,000 per year, and average private college tuition costs are more than $32,000 per year.
+According to the College Board, average public in-state tuition runs about $10,000 per year, and average private school tuition costs are more than $32,000 per year.

-With over 44 million Americans having an average student loan debt over $37,000 – options like living at home, going to community college, and trying to graduate early all make sense.
+With over 44 million Americans having an average student loan debt over $37,000 considering options to avoid significant student debt make sense.

 Earning College Credit in High School

 Accelerating the completion of a degree program isn’t a new idea.

 For more than 60 years, students have been able to earn college credits in high school through Advanced Placement (AP) courses managed by the College Board.

 Students can also receive credit through the College Board’s CLEP program and exams.

 School districts also partner with local higher education schools and universities – and have for decades – to bring advanced coursework to high school students.